-TOEFL vs IELTS vs PTE
+TOEFL vs IELTS vs PTE – which should I take?

 One of the most important criteria for students who wish to pursue their further studies at an English-speaking university abroad is proficiency in English Language.
 Taking English Language Proficiency tests is essential for students from countries like India, where English is not the first language.
-The Proficiency of international students in English Language is assessed through certain popular standardized tests such as TOEFL, IELTS and the relatively new PTE.
+The proficiency of international students in the English Language is assessed through certain popular standardized tests such as TOEFL exam, IELTS exam and the relatively new PTE exam.
 Due to the availability of so many options, students often get confused as to which test they should choose.
 Hence a comparative analysis of TOEFL, IELTS and PTE will enable students to understand all the aspects of these tests and make the right decision.
-TOEFL vs IELTS vs PTE

-About the tests: TOEFL vs IELTS vs PTE
+About the tests:

-TOEFL– The Test of English Language as a Foreign Language, popularly known as TOEFL, measures a student’s ability to use and understand English.
-It tests how well a student can combine the listening, reading, speaking and writing skills
+TOEFL: The Test of English Language as a Foreign Language, popularly known as TOEFL, measures a student’s ability to use and understand English.
+It tests how well a student can combine their listening, reading, speaking and writing skills

-IELTS– The International English Language Testing System (IELTS) is a standardized English Language Proficiency Test, which is one of the most popular tests taken by students who wish to study abroad.
+IELTS: The International English Language Testing System (IELTS) is a standardized English Language Proficiency Test, which is one of the most popular tests taken by students who wish to study abroad.
 It is owned by British Council, IDP, IELTS Australia and Cambridge English Language Assessment.

-PTE– The PTE (Pearson Test of English) was launched in 2009.
+PTE: The PTE (Pearson Test of English) was launched in 2009.
 It assesses the English language skills of non-native English speakers.
 PTE is accredited by the QCA and is managed by Edexcel, which is UK’s largest examining body.

-Test Versions: TOEFL vs IELTS vs PTE
+Test Versions (TOEFL vs IELTS vs PTE):

-Basic information about tests: TOEFL vs IELTS vs PTE
+Basic information about the tests: